Inductive & Deductive

 Properties of Deduction

-the conclusion is present, at least implicitly, in the
+conclusion is present, at least implicitly, in the premises.

-argument (and none of its premises are changed or
+(and none of its premises are changed or deleted) the

 Properties of Induction: